asec22/AdAstraPatientPortalv5/README.md

-Hello!
-Welcome to Ad Astra Healtcare!
-Creating the new experience and functionality with patient/clinic administration in healtcare!
-Our patient portal is just the beginning...
-We are part of a team that works with space techonology applications to the wider world.
-The patient portal is deplyed on Azure (F1-Basic) at [https://adastrapatientportalv3.azurewebsites.net/home/](https://adastrapatientportalv3.azurewebsites.net/home/).
+# Ad Astra Patient Portal
+## About

+The Ad Astra Healthcare Patient Portal is an example of creating functionality for specific cases, in this case, patient-centred administration in healtcare with space based application overlays!
+Life Spectal Survey (of which the Ad Astra Campaign is a part) is crafting these types of solutions utilizing the space business industry methods.
+The patient portal is deployed [https://adastrapatientportalv3.azurewebsites.net/home/](https://adastrapatientportalv3.azurewebsites.net/home/).